fieldtrip/website/workshop/chieti2015/virtualchannel.md

     cfg.normalize = 'yes';
     leadfield = ft_prepare_leadfield(cfg);

 Usually we would not look at the forward solution, i.e. the lead fields.
 But the quality of the forward model and lead fields influences the quality of the source-level estimate that we will get.
-Let's visualise the lead field for the most superior source close to the vertex.
+Let's visualize the lead field for the most superior source close to the vertex.

     selchan = match_str(data.grad.label, leadfield.label);
     % selpos = find(leadfield.inside, 1, 'first');